 have also been found within covert spaces for commercial sex such as: saunas,

 brothels, whiskey bars, massage parlours, etc, within each of the cities studied by UNICEF.
-Child Prostitution in La Nación, May
+Child Prostitution in Argentina La Nación, May

 13, 2001 At one time this article had been archived